Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - Scaling this clean-up procedure puts a limit on the dimensions of semantic pointers to around 500 dimensions.
 - Binding and clean-up networks allow SPA to gracefully degrade in performance thus matching biological data.
 - Going back to the problem of induction.
-- Raven’s Progressive Matrices (RPM): a set of images that tests induction.
+- *Raven’s Progressive Matrices (RPM)*: a set of images that tests induction.
 ![Figure 4.8](figure4-8.png)
 ![Figure 4.9](figure4-9.png)
 - SPA using the induction rule is able to perform at human level in the RPM task.
 - Another important feature is that the same network can be used to perform deduction and abduction.
-- Syntactic generalization: content-insensitive generalization.
+- *Syntactic generalization*: content-insensitive generalization.
 - The network is able to learn despite no connection weight changes in the model.
 - An important note is that circular convolution is a compression operation.
 - One interesting feature of SPA is that transformations of semantic pointers are themselves semantic pointers.